-Sight words digging sensory tray is designed to promote reading fluency in preschoolers and kindergarteners through fun hands-on sensory small world play.
+Sight words digging sensory tray is designed to promote reading fluency in preschoolers and kindergartners through fun hands-on sensory small world play.

 Sight words digging play tray kids activity is a fun way to introduce your preschooler to “sight words” which are words that appear most frequently in reading texts.
 Also referred to as Dolch Words, sight words are lists of specifically chosen high-frequency words.
 As such, a child must learn these words by SIGHT rather than by sounding out, blending or segmenting.
 Besides, many of these sight words defy standard phonetic conventions, meaning that they are practically impossible to sound out.
 Most importantly, teaching sight words early on will help your preschooler to become an efficient reader.
 Therefore, frequent practice through fun hands-on invitations to learn and play, such as Sight Words Digging Sensory play, will help little learners memorize these words, many of which are hard to decode using conventional strategies.

-- large tray or a bin (we are using this metal tray)
+- a large tray or a bin (we are using this metal tray)

-- sensory filler (we are using pebbles from the beach and cloud dough)
+- sensory filler (we are using little pebbles from the beach and cloud dough in the middle).
+To make cloud dough, combine one cup of flour plus 1 oz of oil.

 - diggers, tractors or other transportation vehicles